apigeekdemos/apigee-s1p-labs/Lab 1 - Proxy a CF app using Edge (Org plan)/README.md

     buildpack: nodejs_buildpack
 ```

-   d.
+   c.
 Set your API endpoint to the Cloud Controller of your deployment

 ```bash
 $ cf api $PCF_API